helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 12 - Reactions at the ⍺-carbon, part I.md

 reaction, you should remember that there are stabilizing interactions in play inside the active site.

-## Section 12.2: Isomerization at the α-carbon
+##  12.2: Isomerization at the α-carbon

 Enolate ions, as well as enols and and enamines (section 7.6) are the key reactive intermediates in many biochemical isomerization reactions.